nvzqz/uncon-rs/README.md

-To allow for safe (but possibly slower) conversions, one may also implement `From<T>` via `FromUnchecked<T>` where a mask or other operation is used to a valid input value is used:
+To allow for safe (but possibly slower) conversions, one may also implement `From<T>` via `FromUnchecked<T>` where a mask or other operation is used to make the input value valid:

 ```rust
 impl From<u8> for Value {